 Okay first things first, you don’t technically need accounting software.
 You’re fully capable of keeping records and your books by yourself.
 And if you need a hand, we’ve put together a few tips on bookkeeping for beginners that you can read here.

-But there are a number of benefits for businesses using an online bookkeeping service or accounting software.
+But there are a number of benefits for businesses using an online bookkeeping service or the best self-employed accounting software.
 And you’ve guessed it, we’re about to list some of them for you.

 1. Better accuracy

 Let’s face it, humans are not perfect.
 Mistakes happen and it can only take one tiny lapse of concentration to write a 3 instead of an 8.